Using Official ISC Packages for Kea

 Open Source Repositories

-kea-1-6 eol stable branch
+kea-2-6 current stable branch

-kea-1-8 eol stable branch
+kea-2-4 old stable branch

-kea-2-0 eol stable branch
+kea-2-0 EOL stable branch

 keama migration tool for ISC DHCP migration to Kea